Industry 4.0 and Open Innovation

 - McKinsey assessed a potential global economic impact up to USD 3,7 trillion by 2025 for Manufacturing, out of a total 11,1.

-But again: What is “4th Industrial revolution” about: is it a technology game?
+What is “4th Industrial revolution” about: is it a technology game?

 Surely, we have in front of us a long list of disrupting technologies, as never before in the history of human being.
 To quote some of them: IoT, Cloud, Big Data, Artificial Intelligence, Machine Learning, Augmented Reality and Virtual Reality, 3D printing, 5G and many others.
 But: no, it isn’t (only) a technology game!